petmal/MindTrial/README.md

 ## Key Features

 - Compare multiple AI models at once
-- Create custom test tasks using simple YAML files
+- Create custom evaluation tasks using simple YAML files
 - Attach files or images to prompts for visual tasks
+- Use LLM judges for semantic validation of complex and creative tasks
 - Get results in HTML and CSV formats
 - Easy to extend with new AI models
 - Smart rate limiting to prevent API overload